AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Tutor selects a student to delete.
+1. Actor selects a student to delete.
 2. System requests confirmation.
-3. Tutor confirms deletion.
+3. Actor confirms deletion.
 4. System deletes the student and shows a success message.

     Use case ends.

 **Extensions**

 * 2a.
-Tutor cancels deletion.
+Actor cancels deletion.

     * 2a1.
 System closes deletion process.